ktos/Mokosh/README.md

 Code is prepared for the Arduino platform, currently building on version 1.8.
 Prepared only for ESP8266, tested on NodeMCU and WeMos D1 R2.

-To build a Mokosh-based application, you have to define a a compilation flag:
-* `ENABLE_NEOPIXEL` will enable showing errors using the NeoPixel strip.

-And you have to just include the main file somewhere in the beginning of your Arduino sketch:
+You have to just include the main file somewhere in the beginning of your Arduino sketch:

 ```cpp